muratk5n/thirdwave/en/index.md

 ---

-NATO was useful for Turkland when it was but the Western alliance has not been doing well - it is mostly the instigator of chaos now, creating much damage offering little in return.
+NATO was useful for Asia Minor when it was but the Western alliance has not been doing well - it is mostly the instigator of chaos now, creating much damage offering little in return.

 ---